 After installing Android SDK a new virtual machine can be created using virtual device manager.
 Make sure that after installation OS system variable LD_LIBRARY_PATH point to <SDK directory>/tools/lib64

 Android Virtual device manager is started.
 Click on the create button and fallow the wizard remembering the virtual machine name and selecting x86 system image in CPU/ABI section

 Now start the Android for x86 Intel Emulator using the following command:

 $ <SDK directory>/tools/emulator64-x86 -avd Your_AVD_Name -qemu -m 2047 -enable-kvm

 Only a 64-bits Ubuntu can allow you to run allocated Memory of 2G or more.
 My 64-bit Ubuntu has 6G of Memory, so I used 1/3 of it for Android AVD.
 My AVD name is Intel_Atom_x86_64. '-qemu' provides the options to qemu, and '-m' specifies the amount of memory for the emulated Android (i.e. guest).
 If you use too small value for that, it's possible that performance is bad because of frequent swapping activities.
 Add '-show-kernel' to see the message from the kernel.

-Start the AVD by AVD Manager in Eclipse
+Start the AVD by AVD Manager in Android Studio

-Below is procedures recommended by Google.
-If you are running the emulator from Eclipse, run your Android application with an x86-based AVD and include the KVM options:
+Below is the recommended procedure.
+If you are running the emulator from Android Emulator, run your Android application with an x86-based AVD and include the KVM options:

 -qemu –m 2047 -enable-kvm